LooseMarek/ViewFactory/README.md

 Most likely you would like to use your own color palette.

-As usual, you can change colors of the views by changing it's color properties after initializing it, but it's recommended to define global color palette use across entire project.
+As usual, you can change colors of the views by changing it's color properties after initializing it, but it's recommended to define global color palette used across entire project.

 You can do this by creating custom ViewFactoryColor palette by implementing `ViewFactoryColorProtocol`: